 Acoustic-based Hybrids: the MIDI Controller

 Not surprisingly, most makers of these MIDI controller/acoustic hybrid systems have been manufacturers of electronic player-piano systems.
-The same MIDI sensor strip used under the keys of these systems for their Record feature (which allows players to record their own playing for later playback) can also transmit the MIDI information to a digital sound source: either an internal source that comes with the piano (a sound card) or an external one, such as a synthesizer or a computer with appropriate software installed.
+The same MIDI sensor strip used under the keys of these systems for their Record feature (which allows players to record their own playing for later playback) can also transmit the MIDI information to a digital sound source: either an internal source that comes with the piano (a soundcard) or an external source, such as a synthesizer or a computer with appropriate software installed.
 All player-piano systems today allow, through MIDI control, for the accompaniment of the acoustic piano sound by digitally produced sound, be they other piano-like sounds, other instrumental sounds, or even entire orchestras.

 As we’ve said, most of the activity in the field of acoustic hybrids has been among player-piano makers, whose offerings have been either specialized (Silent Piano) or add-ons (QuietTime, SilentPNO).
 However, MIDI capabilities are now standard in all acoustic pianos, vertical and grand, made by Story & Clark, a subsidiary of QRS, the only piano maker so far to have done this.
-If you add a stop rail to silence the piano (available from QRS) and a sound source, you could turn one of these instruments into a “silent” type of hybrid like those described above.
-But even without those additions, a Story & Clark piano can be used with a personal computer and music software for recording, notation, controlling computerproduced instrumental voices, or any of the myriad other uses possible with a MIDI controller.
+If you add a stop rail to silence the piano (available from QRS) and a sound source, you could turn one of these instruments into a “silent” hybrid like those described above.
+But even without those additions, a Story & Clark piano can be used with a personal computer and music software for recording, notation, controlling computer-produced instrumental voices, or any of the myriad other uses possible with a MIDI controller.

 Digital-based Hybrids: Replicating the Acoustic Experience

-All three AvantGrand models have grand-piano actions, but whereas model N3 is also shaped like a grand, the cabinets of the lower-cost N1 and N2 are closer to that of a vertical piano (which brings up the interesting observation that the decision of whether to call a digital piano a “grand” or a “vertical” is not a simple one).
+Some digital-piano models now use real or only slightly modified acoustic-piano actions to trigger the piano’s sensors (the hammers are small and don’t actually strike strings).
+With such an action, there’s no need to simulate certain action processes, such as escapement, because, mechanically, those processes are what is actually occurring.
+The first instrument to be formally named a Hybrid Piano was Yamaha’s AvantGrand series, unveiled in 2009.
+The AvantGrand elevated the digital piano to a new level with a number of hybrid technologies, first of which was a real piano action.
+All three AvantGrand models have grand-piano actions, but whereas the model N3X is also shaped like a grand, the cabinets of the lower-cost N1 and N2 are closer to that of a vertical piano (which brings up the interesting observation that whether to call a digital piano a “grand” or a “vertical” is not a simple decision).
 In 2012, Yamaha introduced the model NU1 Hybrid Piano, the first digital piano with a real vertical-piano action.

-But there’s more to the feel of an acoustic piano than its action, and this brings us to the last attribute of acoustic pianos that designers of digitals have attempted to copy: the intangibles.
-With the AvantGrand, one “intangible” —the vibrations generated by the strings and transmitted throughout the instrument—has been made tangible.
-Yamaha has added this ingredient to the N2 and N3 by connecting transducers to the action to send the appropriate frequency and degree of vibration to the player’s fingers.
-This is where the experience of playing becomes a bit . . . spooky.
+But there’s even more to copying the acoustic-piano experience than its looks, action, and tone, and this brings us to aspects that are more difficult to precisely quantify or describe.
+With the AvantGrand, one of these—the vibrations generated by the strings and transmitted throughout the instrument—has been duplicated.
+Yamaha has added this ingredient to the N2 and N3X by connecting transducers to the action to send the appropriate frequency and degree of vibration to the player’s fingers through the keys.
+This is where the experience of playing becomes a bit spooky.
 Not unlike an amusement-park ride that convinces your brain that you’re dodging asteroids while hurtling through space when you are, in fact, fairly stationary, the AvantGrand’s Tactile Response System quickly convinces you that you’re feeling the vibrations of nonexistent strings.